-The safety and security audit team shall prepare a preliminary internal safety and security audit report following the completion of the on-site safety and security audit.
+The safety and security audit team shall prepare an internal safety and security audit report following the completion of the on-site safety and security audit.
 The internal safety and security audit report will include: 1) a narrative describing the safety and security audit process, activities, events and participants; 2) safety and security audit findings and recommendations; 3) proposed corrective action plans (CAPs) for identified deficiencies and areas of non-compliance; and 4) the completed safety and security audit checklists.
-The preliminary internal safety and security audit report is submitted to the TOC for its review and approval.
-The report will be approved (possibly with comments), conditionally approved, or TOC will state that it is "unable to approve" at formal TOC meetings or teleconferences according to the process detailed in section 4.2.5 of the TOC PS/P.
+The internal safety and security audit report is submitted to the TOC for its review and comment.